Munich Orienteering Festival

 For the second and third runs, the point system continues but, the category groups will be changed again, so that you get to run against different runners in your category (although this depends a bit on the total number of runners in your category).
 The runner with the lowest combined score from all three sprints wins.

 If there are more than 10 runners in a category (what we hope for and expect), there will be a final 4th run, between the best 4 of each category.
-The 1st to the finish line is the winner of the head-to-head sprint and qualifies for the prize giving!
+The 1st to the finish line is the winner of the head-to-head sprint and qualifies for the price giving!

 Questions?